Neptune Blog

 warnings.filterwarnings('ignore')

-plt.title('A plot of transaction')
+plt.title('A plot of diamond cut categories')

 plt.show()